zhero-web-sec/zhero-web-sec.github.io/_publications/2024-09-18-paper-title-number-3.md

 This means that any value of the request (*initially sent by the attacker*) being reflected in the response is a vector for a SXSS...
 As explained before, developers very often use `getServerSideProps` to transmit information from the user request to the page: user-agent, CSRF token, cookies, headers, URL parameters, etc.

 So for an SXSS to be possible, **it only takes one element to be reflected**.
-A quick test with the `/poc` endpoint, where the `user-agent` is reflected (*a common case*) results in the following request to poison the cache:
+A quick test with the `/poc` endpoint, where the `user-agent` is reflected results in the following request to poison the cache:

 ```
 GET /poc?__nextDataReq=1 HTTP/1.1